alfonsoar/jdsp-notes/chapter-1-to-4.md

 3. **Rule of Three**: In addition to the "Pattern"-ity test, a proto-pattern must also pass this rule to be considered a pattern.
 It states that in order for pattern to be valid it mus be measured against the following rules:

-   3.1 - Fitness of purpose: How is the pattern considered successful?
+   3.1 - **Fitness of purpose**: How is the pattern considered successful?
-   3.2 - Usefulness: Why is the pattern considered successful?
+   3.2 - **Usefulness**: Why is the pattern considered successful?
-   3.3 - Applicability: Does it have broader applicability? if yes why?
+   3.3 - **Applicability**: Does it have broader applicability? if yes why?

 The book then provides a template to structure and write a design pattern.
 This section of the book focuses on "Good" design patterns while the following chapter discusses "anti-patterns".
 Let's explore the structure of the former first.